A Patient Specific and Resorbable Bone Graft Substitute

 Favorable material composition, internal porous structure and effective individualization

 The porous structure with internal voids of the P3D Bone results in a strong ingrowth of new bone.
 Meanwhile, the material composition provides the ideal conditions for a controlled biodegradability.
-This combination of bone ingrowth and simultaneous biodegradability ensures an effective remodeling of the implant into new vascularized bone (4), thereby inducing faster recovery.
+This combination of bone ingrowth and simultaneous biodegradability ensures an effective remodeling of the implant into new vascularized bone (4), thereby inducing fast recovery.

 The 3D printing technology also enables the manufacturing of individualized implants, which therefore require no manual adjustment in the operating room and eliminate the need to harvest bone.
 Surgeons can provide a P3D Bone that precisely matches patient needs, thereby increasing procedural efficiency and reduces the risk of adverse effects.